 The Talbot Interfaith Shelter (TIS) is an organization serving homeless individuals and families from Talbot County and surrounding areas.
 It is operated by staff and volunteers from local faith-based communities and other concerned citizens.
-It is open from 5:00 PM to 10:00 AM Monday-Saturday and all day Sunday.
 Potential guests must agree to a background check and an interview with our Operations Manager for admission to the program.
 TIS provides transitional housing for families as well as overnight shelter for individuals.

 We offer our riders a safe, enjoyable experience in a pleasant and serene environment.
 An activity that will build confidence and self-esteem, improve balance, coordination, and range of motion to increase muscle strength and flexibility.
 An opportunity to become more independent, acquire new skills, take on new responsibilities, make new friends (some with four legs).
 And a new way to view the world - from the back of a horse.
 We are conveniently, located on the county school bus route.